 Watching CNN, Dylan was dreamed to the tranquil islands of the South Pacific.
 One of his earliest memories is identifying a Paul Gauguin painting of South Polynesian women to his proud mother at the age of 3 (pointing to the picture in National Geographic, and then to a painting by the same artist in a postcard hanging on the wall).

 In March of 2000, Dylan travels once again, seeking a place where he can think, pray, swim, and live without distraction in complete harmony with his environment. . like a dolphin.
 He flies to a different pacific island.
 He is disappointed when the airline loses his Prophecy Keyboard.
 Disappointed with the high volume of tourists there, Dylan spends 1 week in an overwater bungalow in Tahiti.
 He then returns to yet another island, this time an island where he hears there are dolphins. . . . there are in fact dolphins, but the people prove to be a distraction. .
 Dylan travels later in the year to a remote jungle in Costa Rica where an expatriate american woman is running a dolphin retreat. . . later Micronesia, to a tiny island of 9000, then he camps for 2 weeks on a remote coast with nothing but camping gear and his jeep. . . he works on completing his book project, but cannot upload due to not being able to get a cell phone.
 This spot is however the most peaceful and ideal spot for groking he has so far discovered. . . miles from anyone. . . until his tent is stolen . . . he has a wireless e-mail device set up at a nearby house and gets a message from someone in Sweden claiming to have married Sunitayahu.
-Dylan panics, and after various further traumatic episodes, leaves the island.
+Dylan doesn't feel comfortable and leaves the island.

 2001 arrives.
 Dylan is alone and a wired hermit, but has a laptop and can go anywhere with a phone line and continue his mission.
 He flies to Chicago and spends 2 weeks at a secluded business suite hotel with a high bandwith connection.
 Dylan ponders returning to Israel immediately or continuing his search for a paradise island.
 He has a feeling about Guam. . . he flies to Guam.
 But Guam is a disappointment.
 And no dolphins.
 And then he discovers the nearby islands. . and Tinian where the B-29 carrying the Atom Bomb launched in 1945. . . and a dangerous hula dancer named Eve. . .